arichika/RotativaCore/src/RotativaCore.SampleWebApplication/WkHtmlToPdf/README-wkhtmltopdf.txt

       --page-width <unitreal>         Page width
       --no-pdf-compression            Do not use lossless compression on pdf objects
-  -q, --quiet                         Be less verbose
+  -q, --quiet                         Be less verbose, maintained for backwards
+                                      compatibility; Same as using --log-level
+                                      none
       --read-args-from-stdin          Read command line arguments from stdin --readme                        Output program readme
       --title <text>                  The title of the generated pdf file (The